 - Some additional terms like Public Interest Entity (according to the provisions of the independence part including Non-assurance services to an Audit client, Long Association of personnel, Employment with an audit client), Key Audit Partner (according to the provisions of partner rotations) and Companies Act’s definition of “Relatives” have been introduced in the revised code as a response to the Non-Compliance of Laws and Regulations (NOCLAR).

-- Services of the Chartered Accountants playing a crucial role in financial reporting supply chain and facilitating effective governance in organizations have been included under the sections of the new code.
+- Services of the Chartered Accountants playing a crucial role in the financial reporting supply chain and facilitating effective governance in organizations have been included under the sections of the new code.

 - The revised code includes a detailed description of inducements and results of bribery and corruption among the members.